truar/gcp-learning/gcp-cloud-architect-coursera/2-foundation/README.md

 * has 4 reserved IP addresses in its primary range
 * A single firewall rule can be applied to both VM

-Increase IP addresse space without downtime
+Increase IP address space without downtime

-No overlap
+* No overlap
-Subnet can be of different size
+* Subnet can be of different size
-RFC 1918 address spaces
+* RFC 1918 address spaces
-You can't undo an expansion
+* You can't undo an expansion
-Avoid large subnet
+* Avoid large subnet
-Do not scale subnet beyond what we actually need
+* Do not scale subnet beyond what we actually need

 If the subnet does not have any IP Addresses left, you can't create compute engine.
 You must expand your subnet (go in the subnet edit panel in GCP)